Savannah Multiple DUI Lawyer

 What Is the Law on Multiple DUIs in Georgia?

-In Georgia, the law on multiple DUIs is very clear.
-The more DUI convictions you have, the harsher the penalties will become for each subsequent conviction.
-If you are convicted of multiple DUIs over a span of several years, you could be looking at longer jail sentences, heftier fines, longer license suspensions or revocation, and even felony charges if you are convicted of four DUIs.
+In Georgia, the law on multiple DUIs is very clear: the more DUI convictions you accumulate, the harsher the penalties become for each subsequent conviction.
+If you’re convicted of multiple DUIs within a span of several years, you face longer jail sentences, heftier fines, longer license suspensions or revocation, and even felony charges if you’re convicted of four or more DUIs within a 10-year period.
+Georgia’s escalating penalty structure is designed to discourage repeat offenses and protect public safety on the roads.

 What Happens After Four DUIs in Georgia?

-If you are convicted of four DUIs in Georgia within 10 years, you will likely be charged with a felony.
-That means mandatory jail time between 90 days and five years, fines of up to $5,000, probation for five years, a 10-year revocation of your driver’s license, and other penalties like community service and a treatment program.
+If you’re convicted of four DUIs in Georgia within 10 years, you will likely be charged with a felony.
+This carries mandatory jail time between 90 days and five years, fines of up to $5,000, probation for five years, a 10-year revocation of your driver’s license, and other penalties, including community service and completion of a treatment program.
+A felony conviction also affects employment prospects, housing opportunities, and other aspects of your life beyond the legal penalties themselves.

 Do You Need a Lawyer for a DUI Charge?